-A simple implementation of a ticket lock is as follows.
-Each contending thread or process has to have a unique variable in shared memory, the address of which we store in register R6.
-We start out with the address of the global ticket in register R5.
-Initially, the global ticket pointer (the address contained in R5) must point to a
+A simple generic implementation of a queued lock based on this list of requirements is as follows; since I aim to minimize contention, I call it M-lock (for minimal-contention lock).
+Each contending task has to have a unique variable in shared memory, the address of which we store in register R6.
+We start out with the address of the global instance in register R5.
+Initially, the global pointer (the address contained in R5) must point to a location containing the value 0, so the first contender to win will find the lock not set.
+To lock: